javascript-utilities/.github/CONTRIBUTING.md

 ### Suggest Enhancements
+[heading__suggest_enhancements]:
+  #suggest-enhancements
+  ""

-Use the [`feature_request.md`][branch__current__feature_request] Template by selecting _`Feature request`_ from the GitHub web interface when opening a [New Issue][relative_link__issues_new].
+The [`feature_request.md`][branch__current__feature_request] Template may be used when opening a [New Issue][branch__current__issues_new].
 Whenever possible provide example/pseudo code along with a detailed description of what needs solved.
-Or in other-words; napkin-sketches are permitted if it gets helps readers better understand the scope.
+Or in other-words; napkin-sketches are permitted if it helps readers better understand the scope.

-Adding new features can also be done via a Pull Request
+Or for faster consideration and adoption of new code, try adding new features via a Pull Request

 **Example Enhancement Pull Request**